Constantin Kluge: Biography

 Constantin Kluge was born on January 29, 1912, in Riga, then a large industrial port city in the Russian Empire.

 Kluge was born into a family of means and some status.
 His paternal grandfather had spent years in France studying the cultivation of vines and wine making.
 Returning to Russia he developed a successful winery.
 Kluge's father, also Constantin, was a member of the Russian Army General Staff and a White Army sympathizer.
 Kluge's mother, Liouba Ignatieva, was an academic who also came from a military family.
 When his parents met, young Liouba was serving as tutor to the children of Russian Grand Duke Michel, the younger brother of Czar Nicholas II.
 The family moved often, following Constantin Sr.'s deployments with the counter-rebellion armies.
 Each move seemed to take the family further and further east as the revolution spread and the White Sympathizers controlled a decreasing part of the country.

-Kluge settled in Paris in 1950 and soon thereafter found representation in a French gallery on Rue Saint-Honore.
-In 1964 he became a citizen of France.
+Kluge settled in Paris in 1950, and thereafter, found representation in a French gallery on Rue Saint-Honore.
+In 1964, he became a citizen of France.

 Kluge was married three times and had one child, Michel.
 His first wife and child's mother was Tania de Liphart.
 Kluge's second wife was Mary Starr (née Malcolm), the former wife of AIG Founder Neil Starr.
 Kluge died on 9 January 2003 in France.